 Br.
 Richard Edward+

-of The Episcopal Church of Our Saviour
+11:45 am in the Church of Our Saviour nave.

 This ancient Christian practice helps calm the mind, reduce stress, and center us in God’s presence, paralleling meditation practices in many other spiritual traditions.